 - What is Clinical Research Services (CRS)?

-Clinical Research Services (CRS) integrates eight clinical sites across San Francisco and Oakland that provide an array of adult and pediatric services and translate promising clinical research ideas into successful protocols.
+Clinical Research Services (CRS) integrates seven clinical sites across San Francisco and Oakland that provide an array of adult and pediatric services and translate promising clinical research ideas into successful protocols.
 The CRS offers an array of services, including clinical research nursing, sample processing, bionutrition, exercise physiology, and DEXA support.